beubax/Grapheteria/docs/Core/Workflow.md

 # Or using workflow_id (will look for workflows/data_pipeline.json)
 engine = WorkflowEngine(workflow_id="workflows.data_pipeline")
 ```
 This works because Grapheteria automatically registers node classes when they're imported.
 The engine then instantiates the right classes based on the JSON definition.

-The conversion is simple: dots in IDs become slashes in paths, making workflows.data_pipeline equal to workflows/data_pipeline.json.
+The conversion between path and id is simple: dots in IDs become slashes in paths, making **workflows.data_pipeline** equal to **workflows/data_pipeline.json**.

-## Ready, Set, Start!
+{: .note}

+## Defining Your Workflow's Entry Point

 Every workflow needs a starting point.
-If you don't explicitly set one, the engine will default to the first node in your list.
+If you don't explicitly set one (not recommended), the engine will default to the first node in your list .

 ```python
 # Explicitly setting the start node (recommended)